fuse-open/docs/articles/xcode-and-android-studio-integration/tutorial.md

-# Xcode and Android Studio Integration
+# Fuse Views

 The `Fuse.Views` package allows you to take any UX UI component and export them as a native Library for iOS and Android.
-In this tutorial we will step by step look at how this is done.
+In this tutorial we will step by step look at how this is done in Xcode and Android Studio.

 ## Step 0: Installing dependencies